arulhuw/cs/csweek2GibbsModelIntroduction/materials/CS1Week2GibbsmodelIntroductionStudents.md

 - Reflective Writing [pdf](/csweek1moduleintroduction/materials/pp.2-6ofReflectiveWritingPDF.pdf)
 - Notes for Reflective Writing[notes](/csweek1moduleintroduction/materials/pp.2-6ofReflectiveWriting.md)
 1. What are the **five adjectives** that can be associated with ‘being reflective?’
 What do they mean?
+- **open**
+  - ideas
+  - point of views
+- **curious**
+  - Ask
+- **patient**
+  - complexity
+  - inspiration
+- **honest**
+  - personal
-- **open, curious, patient, honest and rigorous**.
+  - Dos and Don'ts
+- **rigorous**
+  - analysis
+  - insights
 2. How did their reflective practice help the MA students?
+- learnt to recognise  patterns and routines
+  - application: - think,  improve & change
+- Appreciate own strength
+  - application: gain confidence
+- Use feedback for improvement (writing)
 3. Why do employers and professions encourage people to become reflective practitioners?
+-  To learning from experience for professional and personal development

 ---
 ## What is reflective practice?
 ### Vocabulary – ‘reflection’
 >### Mentimeter activity.
 - Listen to the lecturer’s instructions.
 >### Students write five words each relating to ‘reflection.’

+- Past
+- Future
+- Present
+- Thought
+- Action

 ## Discussion
 1. What do you mean by reflection of an experience or a situation/event?
 Is reflective practice a useful skill?
 How/Why?
-2. Have you ever had to reflect on things at work or college?
+1. Have you ever had to reflect on things at work or college?
 Did you ever have to produce a reflective writing  as part of any assessment?
 How did it go?
-3. What do you think should be involved in reflective practice/writing?
+2. What do you think should be involved in reflective practice/writing?
 ---
 ## Definitions of reflection
 >### Open the document [‘Week 2 worksheet’](/csweek2GibbsModel%26Introduction/materials/CS1Week2worksheetStudents.md) and do Activity 1.